Start9Labs/documentation/site/source/support/user-manual/configuration/tor-setup/tor-os/tor-android.rst

 Running Orbot
 -------------

-Orbot is a system wide proxy for your Android or Graphene device that enables communications over Tor.
+Orbot is a system wide proxy for your Android device that enables communications over Tor.

 1. Download Orbot from the `Play Store <https://play.google.com/store/apps/details?id=org.torproject.android>`_ , or from `F-Droid <https://f-droid.org/packages/org.torproject.android>`_.